Updated May 23, 12:15 PM

 Harvard’s authorization to host international students was revoked Thursday by U.S. Secretary for Homeland Security Kristi Noem.
-If the government’s action stands—and it will almost surely face a legal challenge—the move will affect the 2025-2026 academic year and prevent the University from enrolling international students who are legally in the United States under the Student Exchange and Visitor Program.
+Harvard has filed a complaint in response, and a motion for a temporary restraining order will follow.
+If the government’s action stands, the move may prevent thousands of international students from graduating next week.
+Looking further ahead, it would affect the 2025-2026 academic year and prevent the University from enrolling international students who are legally in the United States under the Student Exchange and Visitor Program.
 Currently enrolled international students attending Harvard under that program will be forced to enroll at another U.S. institution or leave the country.

 With her dramatic announcement, shared via a letter to the University and later on social media, Noem followed through on a threat she made in April as the Trump administration’s attacks on Harvard intensified.The Student and Exchange Visitor Program (SEVP), which manages foreign students and exchange visitors to the United States, is run by U.S. Immigration and Customs Enforcement (ICE), a division of the U.S. Department of Homeland Security.